dous-discord/dous/README.md

 ## 📺 Updates
-we are always adding more stuff!
+We are always adding more stuff!